orozcojd/Connect-K/README.md

 # Discrete-Project
-## This is a connect-k game meaning any sized board connecting k pieces to win
+## This is a connect-k game; any sized board connecting k pieces to win

 This game uses a mini-max algorithm with alpha beta pruning and iterative deepening to increase the search time.